Geometric modular flows in 2d CFT and beyond: Excited states in with geometric modular flows Excited states in d=2 with geometric modular flows

 While the $\impliedby$ direction is straightforward, we wish to demonstrate the $\implies$ direction.
 Note that distinct states may have the same geometric modular flow in $\mathcal{R}$, just as distinct quantum mechanical states may have the same reduced density matrix for a subsystem.

 We define the \textit{purity condition}

-where $\fint$ indicates a principal value integral, designed to handle the vanishing of $\tilde{c}$ and $\tilde{b}$ at $\tilde{u}=0$ and $\tilde{v}=0$, respectively.
-For a pure state in quantum mechanics, $S(\rho^{D(A)})=S(\rho^{D(\bar A)})$, and so we refer to eq.~\eqref{eq:purity} as the purity condition since it ensures that the entanglement entropies of the left and right Rindler wedges coincide --- see eq.~\eqref{eq:TheEntropy2d} below.
+where $\fint$ indicates a principal value integral, designed to handle the vanishing of $\tilde{c}$ and $\tilde{b}$ at $\tilde{u}=0$ and $\tilde{v}=0$, respectively.\footnote{One might be concerned that this expression depends on the choice of UV/IR regulators.
+Indeed, we will see that eq.~\eqref{eq:purity} can be derived from eqs.~\eqref{eq:alphapfromalpha} and \eqref{eq:alphafrom2} below by imposing a symmetric UV/IR cutoff scheme (e.g., $\tilde{u}_{\textrm{IR}}=\pm L$, with $L\to \infty$).
+Eqs.~\eqref{eq:alphapfromalpha} and \eqref{eq:alphafrom2} themselves involve a regularization-independent comparison of finite quantities. } For a pure state in quantum mechanics, $S(\rho^{D(A)})=S(\rho^{D(\bar A)})$, and so we refer to eq.~\eqref{eq:purity} as the purity condition since it ensures that the entanglement entropies of the left and right Rindler wedges coincide --- see eq.~\eqref{eq:TheEntropy2d} below.
 However, note that the two conditions in eq.~\eqref{eq:purity} are actually imposing a stronger constraint, namely that the contribution to the entanglement entropy from the right-movers alone coincides for both wedges, and the same for the left-movers.

 Consider now an arbitrary Unruh flow with respect to $\mathcal{R}$,

 obeying the purity condition \eqref{eq:purity}.
 We have written the vector field in tilde coordinates because our goal is to construct a conformal map $\varphi:(u,v) \rightarrow (\tilde{u}(u),\tilde{v}(v))$ such that $\xi_{\Psi}$ is the pushforward of $\xi_{\Omega}$ under $\varphi$, \ie